JEE Main 2026 Session 2 April 5 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 Conclusion

-The JEE Main 2026 April 5 Shift 1 exam will be conducted by the National Testing Agency (NTA).
-The mathematics section is expected to be difficult and lengthy.
-The physics section is expected to be easy, whereas chemistry is expected to be moderate.
-The majority of questions in the JEE Main exam are expected to come from the Class 12 syllabus this time.
+The JEE Main 2026 April 5 Shift 1 exam was conducted by the National Testing Agency (NTA) and concluded at 12 PM in the afternoon.
+The mathematics section is the toughest in the April 5th Shift 1 paper, and chemistry is the easiest.
+The majority of questions in the JEE Main exam are from the Class 12 syllabus this time.
 Students who have worked on their time management skills and accuracy can definitely score well on this shift.
+The expected cut-off based on this shift is 99 percentile at 210+ marks.

 FAQs

-As per the experts, it is expected that the JEE Main 2026 Session 2 April 5, shift 1 exam is overall moderate.
-We will also discuss the overall difficulty of mathematics, chemistry and physics as well.
+As per the experts, the JEE Main 2026 Session 2 April 5, shift 1 exam is overall easy to moderate.
+The chemistry and physics section had easy-level questions, and the mathematics questions were of moderate level.

-In the JEE Main 2026 Session 2, April 5 shift 1 exam, a good attempt is expected to range between 45 and 55 questions with 95-99% accuracy.
+In the JEE Main 2026 Session 2, April 5 shift 1 exam, a good attempt is 60 to 70 questions with 95-99% accuracy as the paper was quite easy.

-The chemistry section in the JEE Main 2026 Session 2, April 5 shift 1, is expected to be moderate and a little lengthy.
-We will share a detailed analysis soon.
+The chemistry section in the JEE Main 2026 Session 2, April 5 shift 1, is of an easy level, and students were able to solve the chemistry questions in 30-40 minutes.